its-sagar/SqlForBeginner/README.md

     DEV_IN = 'COBOL';
 ```

-##  Display the name, sex, dob(DD/MMYY format), doj(DD/MM/YY) for all the programmers, without using conversion function.
+##  Display the name sex dob doj for all the programmers, without using conversion function.

 - [Question 57](./sql_solutions/Beginner/question57.sql):  Display the name, sex, dob(DD/MMYY format), doj(DD/MM/YY) for all the programmers, without using conversion function.